Overall Management

 Reports to: Executive Committee

-Chaired by: Legal and Governance Director
+Chaired by: Legal and Governance Director and Corporate Affairs and Branding Director

 Frequency of meetings: Four times a year